-Through its Dairy Division (Argentina), Saputo produces, markets and distributes in Argentina and on the international market a variety of soft, semi-soft, hard and grated cheeses, as well as butter and cream.
+Through its Dairy Division (Argentina), Saputo produces, markets and distributes in Argentina and on the international market a variety of cheeses, as well as butter and cream.
 These products are sold under recognized brand names, such as La Paulina, Molfino, Saputo, Stella and Ricrem.
-The Company also produces, markets and distributes dairy ingredients, including milk powder and whey protein.
+The Company also produces, markets and distributes dairy ingredients, including milk powder, casein and whey protein.

 Through its Dairy Division (Australia), the Company produces, markets and distributes in Australia and on the international market a variety of cheeses, butter and butter blends, milk and cream.
 These products are sold under various brand names, such as Warrnambool, Sungold and Great Ocean Road.
-The Company also produces, markets and distributes dairy ingredients, including milk powder and whey protein.
+The Company also produces, markets and distributes dairy ingredients, including milk powder, whey protein concentrates and lactoferrin.